ryry2nd/sse-project/README.md

 # SSE Project - SSE is a Small Engine

 ## Overview
-It's a rendering engine with module support to allow for object spaces or physics engines or whatever your heart desires.
-Currently using OpenGL 4 but I'm planning to add more backends in the future, like vulkan.
+This project is a rendering engine with module support to allow for object scenes, physics engines or whatever your heart desires.
+Currently the engine is using OpenGL 4.6 but I'm planning to add more backends in the future, like vulkan.
 My coding schedule is a little bit inconsistent right now because of school so be aware of that when you look at the massive gaps in my push history.

 ## Disclaimer
 The engine architecture is in its early stages so the README could be completely wrong in some parts

-## Building
+## Build
 I tried my best to make building as easy as possible.
 All of the libraries get pulled during the cmake configure step.

 ### Linux
-Run setup.sh to install all of the required packages and run build.sh to compile<br>
+Run setup.sh to install docker and all of the required packages inside docker and run build.sh to compile<br>
 Check the script flags for more options.
 Please note that by default the script uses all possible cores on your machine, just use --cores to specify the amount of cores you want if you don't want your machine firing on all cylinders.<br>
 TL;DR if you just want it to work just run setup.sh and then build.sh with no flags <br>

 ### Windows
-Windows is a little rough, I suggest you just install wsl and use the --os windows flag to make it compile.
+Windows is a little rough, I suggest you just install wsl and use the --os windows flag to cross compile.

 ### MacOS
-Install a VM, thats your best bet right now and for a while.
-Apple is the worst.
-Opengl 4 isn't allowed on MacOS, they only do metal.
-There is a plugin for Vulkan so it converts the protocols to metal so I'll look into it when I get to it but I don't have a mac device to test on so I'll have to figure something out.
-None of this is a promise.

-## Loading Custom Programs
+MacOS isn't going to be supported in a while.
+Don't even bother using a VM.
+VMs don't work with this project unless you are using gpu passthrough because I am using OpenGL 4.6

+## Module Development
-### Yaml
+### Configuration
-A lot of the module configuration is going to be surrounded by the config.yaml file in the base of your program.
+A lot of the runtime side module configuration is going to be surrounded by the config.yaml file in the base of your program.
+All build time configuration will be in cmake format.

 ### Scripting
 To do scripting I suggest you just copy the example module and rewrite it.
 To compile you have to put in a CMakeLists.txt file in the base of the module.
 Then all you have to do is put your cpp file in src.<br>